Graded Intervention Time Series: Introduction#

 Interpretation:

-Adstock weights (right): Shows how a communication “impulse” at week 0 affects water consumption over the following weeks.
-With half-life ~4 weeks, about 50% of the effect persists after 4 weeks.
+• Adstock weights: Shows how a communication “impulse” at week 0 affects water consumption over the following weeks.
+With the true half-life of 1.5 weeks, about 50% of the effect persists after 1.5 weeks.
 The bars show the relative contribution of each lag.

-Parameter recovery: In this simulated example with known ground truth, we can assess how well the estimation recovered the true parameters.
+• Parameter recovery: In this simulated example with known ground truth, we can assess how well the estimation recovered the true adstock parameter (half_life = 1.5 weeks).
 Good recovery suggests the model specification is appropriate and the data is informative.

 In real applications (without ground truth), you would:

-Use domain knowledge to set reasonable parameter grids/bounds
+• Use domain knowledge to set reasonable parameter grids/bounds for adstock half-life

-Check sensitivity of results to different parameter ranges
+• Check sensitivity of results to different half-life ranges

 Model Summary#